 Defendants then have to reach out to the DMV within ten days of the arrest to request a DMV hearing at the Irvine Drivers Safety Office – which is like a small-scale trial – to argue against the license revocation.
 When defendants hire a criminal defense attorney right away, the lawyer can request this hearing and appear on their behalf to present evidence and cross-examine witnesses like the arresting officer.

 Note that first-time offenders who do lose the DMV hearing can usually continue driving as long as they install an ignition interlock device (IID) for the length of the suspension period.

-For a straightforward first-time Orange County DUI conviction, one might expect the following sentencing:
+For a typical first-time misdemeanor DUI conviction in Orange County, defendants should expect the following sentencing:

 - Three years of informal probation to the court

 - Fines and court fees of approximately $1,800

 - A six-month driver’s license suspension (though defendants should be able to continue driving without restrictions if they agree to get an ignition interlock device installed)

 - Two-to-six months of jail time, which is usually suspended